Is 3 Days in Chiang Mai Enough?

 Alternative Day Trips from Chiang Mai

-If caves and waterfalls don’t appeal to you, here are some alternative day trips to consider:
+If caves and waterfalls don’t appeal to you, here are some strong alternative day trips worth considering:

-- Hiring a scooter and riding around the Samoeng Loop: A scenic mountain route with stunning viewpoints, coffee plantations, and, err, caves and waterfalls…
+- Hiring a scooter and riding the Samoeng Loop: a scenic mountain route with stunning viewpoints, coffee plantations, and, ironically, more caves and waterfalls

 - Booking a day tour to Chiang Rai to visit even more unique temples, including the famous White and Blue Temples